JSpeedie/CSCD58-Final-Project/README.md

 This CSCD58 Final Project is comprised of 3 major, distinct contributions.

-## 1. Basic FTP Client/Server hosted by github user pranav93y
+## 1. Basic FTP Client/Server by users pranav93y and nishant-sachdeva
 [https://github.com/pranav93y/Basic-FTP-Client-Server](https://github.com/pranav93y/Basic-FTP-Client-Server)
 It's worth noting that while it served at the FTP implementation that we made our extensions on (as extensions to FTP was the focus of our project), this code